Southampton Astronomy

-Postgraduate Studies in Southampton: we have new projects for 2023 (and more coming soon)!
+Postgraduate Studies in Southampton: we have new projects for 2025

 Possible research topics are generally outlined by the research interests of our members of staff.
-If you have any questions about any particular topic you are welcome to contact people directly.
-Dr Diego Altamirano would be glad to respond to any (in)formal enquiries.
+If you have any questions about any particular topic you are welcome to contact staff members directly.

 Have a look at the astronomy group's home page to find out more on what we do here.
 More general information on postgraduate work in the Physics and Astronomy department at Southampton is available.
 For more information about the University and its surroundings, look at the University home page.